 Hortense Ward Courageous Leader Award

 The Center for Women in Law, through the Hortense Ward Courageous Leader Award, seeks to recognize on a biennial basis one outstanding lawyer who exemplifies Ward’s tenacity, courage, and commitment in her efforts to achieve gender parity in positions of leadership, influence, and responsibility in the legal profession as set out in the Austin Manifesto.
-The next recipient will be honored at the CWIL’s Award Luncheon in April 2023.
+The next recipient will be honored at the Center’s Award Luncheon on April 21, 2023.